Cipher Department of the High Command of the Wehrmacht: Application process

 Applicants to the unit were generally academics who had achieved a doctorate, or individuals who had passed the First major State Examination e.g. Staatsexamen.
-These included philologists, jurists, mathematicians and natural scientists with full command with one foreign language and some acquaintance with another.
+These included philologists, jurists, mathematicians and natural scientists with full command of one foreign language and some acquaintance with another.
 Mathematicians only required one language.
-A normal requirement for entry included a good civic reputation and be physically fit, with excellent vision.
+A normal requirement for entry included a good civic reputation and being physically fit, with excellent vision.
 Candidates had to pass an examination to prove their linguistic or mathematical skills.
-If they passed the examination, and the candidate was assigned a probationary position, they became a planmässiger (temporary) or if they achieved a permanent position, they assigned Uberplanmässiger (permanent).
+If they passed the examination, and the candidate was assigned a probationary position, they became a planmässiger (temporary) or if they achieved a permanent position, they became a Uberplanmässiger (permanent).

 Training

 Training was a regular occurrence at OKW.
 Occasionally training would be provided in elementary cryptology for those personnel who were considered neither a strategic ally, nor an ally who was not directly involved with Wehrmacht operations.
 Sometimes advanced courses would be undertaken, for particular groups within Wehrmacht.
 However, most of the training was for OKW personnel.
 When Dr Hüttenhain started in 1937, he was trained for six months and practiced on low grade Spanish government military systems.
 Generally, when a new member joined, who could speak a foreign language, they started as linguists and were gradually introduced into cryptology, working for two days per week in the six winter months.
 Later, advanced courses for more able candidates were undertaken, but the candidates were expected to undertake significant research work and work on new problems almost immediately after completion.
 In November 1944, the courses were dropped.

 Assignment of duties was the same for all candidates, except those candidates who had been assigned to a section, who had an Assessor.
 In that case, the candidate had to write and post a report every three months.
 A record of activities was all kept in a diary by the candidate that was shown every month to the section head.
 The candidate also had to show proficiency in a lower course in cryptology taken over two years.
 At the earliest, the candidate could apply after three years for admission to the Second major State Examination for life to become a Beamter of the Higher Foreign Language Service of the Armed Forces.
 Admission to the examination required the permission of the section head and the chief cryptanalyst.
 In preparation for the examination, the candidate undertook lectures on diplomacy, Armed Forces organisation, Patent law and organisation disciplinary law.